wazuh/wazuh-kubernetes/docs/ref/security.md

 ## Credentials and secrets

-- Do not use default credentials.
-The default values for the Wazuh API, Dashboard, and Indexer credentials are stored in `wazuh/secrets/`.
-- Update the base64-encoded values in the following secret files before deploying to production:
+- **Do not keep the default credentials.** Every Wazuh indexer and Wazuh API account ships with its own username as its password, and the deployment answers to anyone who knows them.
+Changing them is the first thing to do after the first deployment: [Credentials](credentials.md) is the procedure, and it covers both the accounts inside the components and the Secrets the workloads read them from.
+- The Secrets under `wazuh/secrets/` hold the values the pods present.
+Editing them alone does not change the accounts the indexer and the API accept:
-  - `wazuh/secrets/wazuh-api-cred-secret.yaml` - Wazuh API username and password
+  - `wazuh/secrets/wazuh-api-cred-secret.yaml` - Wazuh API `wazuh-wui` service account
-  - `wazuh/secrets/dashboard-cred-secret.yaml` - Dashboard username and password
+  - `wazuh/secrets/dashboard-cred-secret.yaml` - indexer `kibanaserver` service account the dashboard uses
-  - `wazuh/secrets/indexer-cred-secret.yaml` - Indexer username and password
+  - `wazuh/secrets/indexer-cred-secret.yaml` - indexer `wazuh-manager` service account the managers and the dashboard use
-  - `wazuh/secrets/wazuh-authd-pass-secret.yaml` - Authd password for agent enrollment
+  - `wazuh/secrets/wazuh-authd-pass-secret.yaml` - Authd password for Wazuh 4.x agent enrollment
   - `wazuh/secrets/wazuh-cluster-key-secret.yaml` - Cluster communication key
+- A base64 value in a Secret manifest is encoding, not encryption.
+Keep changed values out of version control and restrict read access to the deployment directory.
 - For production deployments, consider using external secret management solutions integrated with Kubernetes.
 - Rotate credentials regularly and after any suspected exposure.
+Run `tools/tests/check-default-credentials.sh` to confirm no default is left.

 ## Certificates and TLS